apptainer/singularity-userdocs/security.rst

 simplifies things like reading and writing data to the host system with appropriate ownership.

-It is also important to note that the philosophy of Singularity is *Integration* over *Isolation*.
-Most container run times strive to isolate your container from the host system and other containers as much as possible.
-Singularity, on the other hand, assumes that the user’s primary goals are portability, reproducibility, and ease of use and that isolation is often a tertiary concern.
-Therefore, Singularity only isolates the mount namespace by default, and will bind mount several host directories such as ``$HOME`` and ``/tmp`` into the container at runtime.
-If needed, additional levels of isolation can be achieved by passing options causing Singularity to enter any or all of the other kernel namespaces and to prevent automatic bind mounting.
+It is also important to note that the philosophy of apptainer is *Integration* over *Isolation*.
+Most container run times strive to isolate your container from the host system and other containers as much as possible. apptainer, on the other hand, assumes that the user’s primary goals are portability, reproducibility, and ease of use and that isolation is often a tertiary concern.
+Therefore, apptainer only isolates the mount namespace by default, and will bind mount several host directories such as ``$HOME`` and ``/tmp`` into the container at runtime.
+If needed, additional levels of isolation can be achieved by passing options causing apptainer to enter any or all of the other kernel namespaces and to prevent automatic bind mounting.
 These measures allow users to interact with the host system from within the container in sensible ways.

-Singularity Image Format (SIF)
+apptainer Image Format (SIF)
 ##############################

-Ensuring container security as a continuous process.
-Singularity provides ways to ensure integrity throughout the lifecyle of a container, i.e. at rest, in transit and while running.
-The SIF Singularity Image Format has been designed to achieve these goals.
+Ensuring container security as a continuous process. apptainer provides ways to ensure integrity throughout the lifecyle of a container, i.e. at rest, in transit and while running.
+The SIF apptainer Image Format has been designed to achieve these goals.

 A SIF file is an immutable container image that packages the container environment into a single file.
-SIF supports security and integrity through the ability to cryptographically sign a container, creating a signature block within the SIF file which can guarantee immutability and provide accountability as to who signed it.
-Singularity follows the `OpenPGP <https://www.openpgp.org/>`_ standard to create and manage these signatures, and the keys used to create them.
-After building an image with Singularity, a user can ``singularity sign`` the container and push it to the Library along with its public PGP key (stored in :ref:`Keystore <keystore>`).
-The signature can be verified (``singularity verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` makes it easy to to establish trust in collaborations within and between teams.
+SIF supports security and integrity through the ability to cryptographically sign a container, creating a signature block within the SIF file which can guarantee immutability and provide accountability as to who signed it. apptainer follows the `OpenPGP <https://www.openpgp.org/>`_ standard to create and manage these signatures, and the keys used to create them.
+After building an image with apptainer, a user can ``apptainer sign`` the container and push it to the Library along with its public PGP key (stored in :ref:`Keystore <keystore>`).
+The signature can be verified (``apptainer verify``) while pulling or downloading the image. :ref:`This feature <signNverify>` makes it easy to to establish trust in collaborations within and between teams.

-In Singularity 3.4 and above, the root file system of a container (stored in the squashFS partition of SIF) can be encrypted.
+In apptainer 3.4 and above, the root file system of a container (stored in the squashFS partition of SIF) can be encrypted.
 As a result, everything inside the container becomes inaccessible without the correct key or passphrase.
 Other users on the system will be able